 Popular Varieties of Winter Squash

-We listed some of the heavy hitters of the winter squash family above, but let’s take a closer look at the most popular types and how they perform in the kitchen.
+Let’s take a closer look at the most popular types of winter squash and how they perform in the kitchen.

 Butternut Squash